ImronShah/data_visualisation_portfolio/README.md

 ### Geom Violin with Labels Plot
 ![Geom Violin with Labels](./Images_for_Git/geom_violin_with_labels_plot.png) *Description: This image shows a violin plot of body mass distribution (in grams) for different penguin species, separated by male, female, and unknown sex.
-The title is "Weight distribution among penguins," with axis labels and a caption referencing the Palmer Penguins dataset.
 Different colours—yellow for females, magenta for males, and grey for unknown—are used to distinguish sex, with a customised legend.*

 ### Malaria Deaths in 2020
 ![Malaria Deaths in 2020](./Images_for_Git/malaria_deaths_in_2020.png)